soumithganji/DineLytics/readme.md

 # DineLytics — Advanced Analytics Chatbot

 DineLytics is a production-grade AI analytics assistant designed to democratize access to business data.
-It allows users to ask complex questions about restaurant operations, sales, and inventory in plain English and receive precise, tabular insights—bypassing the need for database knowledge or complex BI tools.
+It allows users to ask complex questions about restaurant operations, sales, and inventory in plain English and receive precise, tabular insights, bypassing the need for database knowledge or complex BI tools.

 🔗 **[Live Demo](http://dinelytics-194643721.us-east-2.elb.amazonaws.com/)**